DEFINING THE DISH

 EASE THE ORDER EXPERIENCE

-2. Give users greater confidence in trying new types of food
+2. Boosting user confidence in trying new foods

-3. Create a personalized user flow for deeper engagement
+3. Crafting a personalized user experience for deeper engagement

 MY ROLE